Find the length to three significant digits of each arc intercept... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Find the length to three significant digits of each arc intercepted by a central angle in a circle of radius r.
-See Example 1. r = 4.82 m , θ = 60°
+See Example 1. r = 15.1 in. , θ = 210°

 Verified Solution